ludwigrubio/covid19-HCSC/README.md

 ### Libraries and dependencies
 The python version used for development is: python __3.7.6__

-Please before execution install [pandas](https://pandas.pydata.org/) and [numpy](https://numpy.org/), yo can use _requirements.txt_ file to install dependencies, if you have pip installed use following command:
+Please before execution install [pandas](https://pandas.pydata.org/) and [numpy](https://numpy.org/), you can use _requirements.txt_ file to install dependencies, if you have pip installed use following command:

 > **pip install** -r requirements.txt